A Triple Country Adventure through Thailand, Cambodia & Laos

 The incredible frescos on the exterior of the Wat Inpeng temple.
 This temple which features on the front cover of the Lonely Planet Guide to Laos.

 After four nights in the northern Laos city we bid farewell to the Water Buffaloes, the Mekong River and the relaxed disposition of the Lao themselves.
-Our last stop on the three week adventure across Southeast Asia beckoned: Chiang Mai in northern Thailand (see above ).
+Our last stop on the three week adventure across Southeast Asia beckoned.
+We were destined for Chiang Mai in northern Thailand (see section above).

 Haw Pha Bang temple, Luang Prabang, northern Laos.